The

 Sammaciccia had a rough

-cut of the film completed by June, just nine months after he
+cut of the film completed by June of 2004, less than one year after he

 had returned home with a dream and a drive.